 At each reporting period end, the Company assesses whether there is any objective evidence that mortgage loans within the portfolio are impaired.
 The directors do not consider that a provision for impaired assets is currently required.

-For the 2004 financial statements that were prepared under UK GAAP, interest receivable was calculated on an accruals basis using the contractual interest payment terms of the mortgages.
-No interest payments are required from customers during the life of the mortgages and no mortgage income was therefore recognised.
+For the 2004 financial statements that were prepared under UK GAAP, interest receivable was calculated on an accruals basis using the contractual fixed interest payment terms of the mortgages.

 (c)(ii) Cash and cash equivalents